 Historic buildings are irreplaceable community assets.
-Once they are gone, they are gone f orever The loss of even one building creates a noticeable gap and erodes the character of a histor Therefore, the demolition or relocation of any historic building is rarely approved.
-The Historic Landmark Commission may consider relocation within the same district as an if it retains a building's historic context. exception, in te retains a ballating's historic context.
+Once they are gone, they are gone forever.
+The loss of even one building creates a noticeable gap and erodes the character of a historic district.
+Therefore, the demolition or relocation of any historic building is rarely approved.